 - and More!

 If you’re curious why athletes are super into beetroot juice for performance, I suggest you read this piece here on fueling for endurance racing!
+Rest assured, this Beetroot Quinoa Burger is certainly a great addition to your diet as well (athlete or not!)

-– Dry polenta or corn grits.
-Either will work, but make sure it is in the dry form!
+- Dry polenta or corn grits: Make sure it is in the dry form!
 Cooked will not work in the recipe.

-How to make a Beetroot Quinoa Burger
+How to make a Beet veggie burger with Quinoa

 - Use the red beets!
 The beautiful color in these is from the natural food coloring of the red varieties.
 Plus, they back a ton of great nutrition!